mdn/content-team-projects/contrib-docs/writing-guidelines/writing-style-guide/index.md

 This is an example of a correctly structured numbered list.

-In order to correctly structure a numbered list, you should:
+  > In order to correctly structure a numbered list, you should:

-1. Open with a heading or brief paragraph to introduce the instructions.
+  >
+  > 1. Open with a heading or brief paragraph to introduce the instructions.
 It's important to provide the user with context before beginning the instructions.
-2. Start creating your instructions, and keep each step in its own numbered item.
+  > 2. Start creating your instructions, and keep each step in its own numbered item.
-   Your instructions may be quite extensive, so it is important to write clearly and use correct punctuation.
+  >   Your instructions may be quite extensive, so it is important to write clearly and use correct punctuation.
-3. After you have finished your instructions, follow the numbered list with a brief closing summary or explanation about the expected outcome upon completion.
+  > 3. After you have finished your instructions, follow the numbered list with a brief closing summary or explanation about the expected outcome upon completion.

-This is an example of writing a closing explanation.
+The following is an example of writing a closing explanation for the above list:
-We have created a short numbered list that provides instructive steps to produce a numbered list with the correct formatting.
+  > We have created a short numbered list that provides instructive steps to produce a numbered list with the correct formatting.

 Notice how the items in numbered lists read like short paragraphs.
 Because numbered lists are routinely used for instructional purposes or to walk someone through an orderly procedure, be sure to keep each item focused: one numbered item per step.